mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 ### Focal Technique: Boolean Query

-The Boolean Query focal technique associates a focus with a story by matching that story with a solr boolean query.  *focal sets* generated by the Boolean Query method are not exclusive.
+The Boolean Query focal technique associates a focus with a story by matching that story with a Solr boolean query.  *focal sets* generated by the Boolean Query method are not exclusive.

 ## focal_set_definitions/create (POST)